jarun/nnn/README.md

 In case of only one match and it's a directory, `nnn` auto selects the directory and enters it in this mode.
 To disable this behaviour,

     export NNN_NO_AUTOSELECT=1

+The _wild mode_ program option can be handy for users who use this mode constantly.
+The entries are unsorted when the directory loads.
+Applying filters sort the entries (with directories on top).
+Directory color is disabled in this mode.

 #### File indicators